cinnData/DataSci/Examples/Example - Amazon jobs.md

 ## Introduction

 More than 50,000 job offers are posted at the **Amazon Jobs** website (`amazon.jobs/en-gb`).
-Given The interest of the data for the community, a **web scraping** project at IESE Business School was started, with the focus on this website.
-It was discovered that the information shown at the Amazon Jobs pages were loaded from JSON documents which could be accessed directly at `amazon.jobs/en-gb/search.json`.
+Given the interest of these data for the community, a **web scraping** project at IESE Business School was started, with the focus on this website.
+It was discovered that the information shown at the Amazon Jobs pages was loaded from JSON documents which could be accessed directly at `amazon.jobs/en-gb/search.json`.
 So the project was reoriented and the data were extracted directly from the JSON documents, captured by playing with the URL parameters at that site.

 This example is based on a data subset resulting from selecting the job category **Software Development** and the business category **Amazon Web Services** (AWS).

 ## The data set

-The file `amzn.csv` contains data for 8,116 software developement positions at AWS, captured in November 2021.
+The file `amzn.csv` (zipped) contains data for 8,116 software developement positions at AWS, captured in November 2021.
 The variables are:

 * `id`, a unique identifier for the position.
 Example: '996246'.